mariohernandez/mariohernandezio/src/blog/vitejs.md

 imageThumb: "/images/thumbs/switch-thumb.webp"
 featuredImageCredit: "Joshua Reddekopp"
 featuredImageCreditUrl: "https://unsplash.com/@joshuaryanphoto"
-summary: "If you are searching for the next front-end build tool for your Drupal project, or any project, you need to try ViteJS. "
+summary: "If you are searching for the next front-end build tool for your Drupal project, or any project, you should try ViteJS. "
 ---
 Recently I worked on a large Drupal project that needed to migrate its design system from Patternlab to Storybook.
 I knew switching design systems also meant switching front-end build tools.
 The obvious choice seemed to be Webpack, but as I looked deeper into build tools, I discovered [ViteJS](https://vitejs.dev){target=_blank rel=noopener}.